tutturen/potato-store/README.md

 Django is controlled through the `./manage.py` file, which exposes several commands, but the following are relevant:

-    runserver - run the server locally, by default on localhost:8000 migrate   - applies changes made to database structures to the current database, also creates the tables if the do not exist loaddata  - using provided data fixtures, add some dummy data to the database
+    runserver       - run the server locally, by default on localhost:8000 migrate         - applies changes made to database structures to the current database, also creates the tables if the do not exist loaddata        - using provided data fixtures, add some dummy data to the database createsuperuser - create administrator user for database, use this before trying to access the /admin endpoint

 A typical run would be done by (when starting in the git source directory):

     cd src/
     pipenv shell
     ./manage.py loaddata ./products/fixtures/products.json
+    ./manage.py createsuperuser # creates admin account
-    ./manage.py migrate
+    ./manage.py migrate # creates database tables
     ./manage.py runserver

 When the server is up, you can interact with it at several endpoints: